rails/rails/guides/source/testing.md

 ...
 ```

-NOTE: if you are generating test scaffold code, you will see an `@article` value is set and used throughout the test file.
+NOTE: if you are generating test scaffold code, you will see an `@article` value
-This instance of `article` uses the attributes nested within a `:one` key in the `test/fixtures/articles.yml` file.
-Make sure you have set the key and related values before you try to
+is set and used throughout the test file.
+This instance of `article` uses the
+attributes nested within a `:one` key in the `test/fixtures/articles.yml` file.
+Make sure you have set the key and related values in this file before you try to
 run the tests.

-Let's take a look at one such test, `test_should_get_index` from the file `articles_controller_test.rb`.
+Let's take a look at one such test, `test_should_get_index` from the file
+`articles_controller_test.rb`.

 ```ruby
 # articles_controller_test.rb